Cold weather payments

-You'll usually get the payments if you get pension credit and do not live in a care home, or get support for mortgage interest.
+You'll usually get the payments if you get pension credit and do not live in a care home.

-You also may get it if you receive income support, jobseeker's allowance or universal credit.
+You also may get it if you receive income support, jobseeker's allowance, universal credit or receive some support with mortgage interest payments.
 Whether you're eligible depends on your circumstances:

 - Income support and income-based jobseeker's allowance.
 You'll be eligible if you have a disability or pensioner premium, a child who is disabled, get child tax credits that includes a disability or severe disability element, or you have a child under five living with you.